yohanmarkose/Web-and-PDF-Data-Extraction-App/Prototypes/Samples/Large_language_model/Large_language_model.md

 16. ^ Heaven, Will (March 14, 2023).
 "GPT-4 is bigger and better than ChatGPT—but OpenAI won't say why".
 MIT Technology Review.
 Archived from the original on March 17, 2023.
 Retrieved January 20, 2024.
 17. ^ Movva, Rajiv; Balachandar, Sidhika; Peng, Kenny; Agostini, Gabriel; Garg, Nikhil; Pierson, Emma (2024).
 "Topics, Authors, and Institutions in Large Language Model Research: Trends from 17K arXiv Papers".
 Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers). pp. 1223–1243. arXiv:2307.10700. doi:10.18653/v1/2024.naacl-long.67.
 Retrieved 2024-12-08.
 18. ^ "Parameters in notable artificial intelligence systems". ourworldindata.org.
 November 30, 2023.
 Retrieved January 20, 2024.
-19. ^ "Chatbot Arena LLM Leaderboard:". lmarena.ai/.
-Retrieved January 25, 2025.{{cite web}}:  CS1 maint: url-status (link)
+19. ^ Sharma, Shubham (2025-01-20).
+"Open-source DeepSeek-R1 uses pure reinforcement learning to match OpenAI o1 — at 95% less cost".
+VentureBeat.
+Retrieved 2025-01-26.
 20. ^ Zia, Dr Tehseen (2024-01-08).
 "Unveiling of Large Multimodal Models: Shaping the Landscape of Language Models in 2024".
 Unite.AI.
 Retrieved 2024-12-28.
 21. ^ Peng, Bo; et al. (2023).
 "RWKV: Reinventing RNNS for the Transformer Era". arXiv:2305.13048 [cs.CL].
 22. ^ Merritt, Rick (2022-03-25).
 "What Is a Transformer Model?".
 NVIDIA Blog.
 Archived from the original on 2023-11-17.
 Retrieved 2023-07-25.